sachins0412/Task-manager-api/README.md

 # Task-manager

-Task Manager app using nodejs &amp; mongoDB as the database
+Task Manager api using nodejs &amp; mongoDB as the database